 Atmospheric vapor has taken pictorial legibility to the brink of dissolution.
 Looking for a lost world, we stumble upon a modern picture.

-Marsh Leaves was Emerson’s last published book of photographs and contains his most distinguished and impressionistic work.
-Self-consciously composed as a conclusion for his decade in the photographic arena, it is his final statement of art and life.
-The earliest body of photographic work to show Japanese influence, the images’ misty qualities are strongly reminiscent of Whistler’s ‘Nocturnes.
-Most of the images are minimalist to the point of nothingness – a distant tree or boat, the smudge of a distant shoreline…most were taken during winter or on damp, misty mornings.
+Marsh Leaves is Peter Henry Emerson’s (1856–1936) last published book of photographs and contains his most distinguished and impressionistic works.
+Self-consciously composed as a conclusion for his decade in the photographic arena, Marsh Leaves is his final statement of art and life.
+The images’ misty qualities, evoking the winter months or the damp, misty mornings on which he captured the scene, are strongly reminiscent of Whistler’s Nocturnes and can be considered the earliest body of photographic work to show Japanese influence.
+Most of the images are minimalist to the point of nothingness–a distant tree or boat, the smudge of a distant shoreline.

 We are fortunate to have in the collection of a copy the rare Deluxe edition printed on Japanese vellum as well as a complete set of the 16 photogravures from the regular edition.
 The total edition was 300 copies; both editions are now very rare.